ingenerator/chef-ingenerator-source/README.md

 | node['project']['deploy']['destination'] | /var/www/{project_name}/current | the base web path for your application    |
 | node['project']['deploy']['revision']    | HEAD                            | you should checkout the desired rev first |

+### Marking known-unstable branches

+You can prevent branches that you know to be unstable from making it into production accidentally.
+For example, if you are part way through heavy refactoring of a legacy system and know there are problems that are not yet caught be your unit/acceptance tests.

+If the node's `project.deploy.allow_blocked_branch` is false (default) then the deploy run will throw an exception if a PROD_RELEASE_BLOCKER file is found in the checkout root directory.
+You should add relevant information about why the branch is blocked into this file.

+If the `project.deploy.allow_blocked_branch` is true then the deploy run will issue a warning but continue.
+Build slaves and potentially QA should have this attribute set to true.

 ### Deployment hooks